infopark/scrivito_jr_form_widget/README.md

 #### Tags

-If the activity type has the fields named `email` and `last_name`, a CRM contact based on this data is searched for, and, if it doesn't exist, is created.
-If tags have been specified, they are added to the contact.
+If the activity type has the fields `email` and `last_name`, a CRM contact based on this data is searched for, if it doesn't exist, it is created.
+If tags have been specified they are added to the contact.

 #### Redirect after submission